Libertarianism in the United States: Analysis, reception and criticism

 Criticism of libertarianism includes ethical, economic, environmental, pragmatic and philosophical concerns, including the view that it has no explicit theory of liberty.
 It has been argued that laissez-faire capitalism does not necessarily produce the best or most efficient outcome and that its philosophy of individualism as well as policies of deregulation do not prevent the exploitation of natural resources.

 Michael Lind has observed that of the 195 countries in the world today, none have fully actualized a society as advocated by libertarians, arguing: "If libertarianism was a good idea, wouldn't at least one country have tried it?
 Wouldn't there be at least one country, out of nearly two hundred, with minimal government, free trade, open borders, decriminalized drugs, no welfare state and no public education system?"
 Lind has criticized libertarianism for being incompatible with democracy and apologetic towards autocracy.
 In response, libertarian Warren Redlich argues that the United States "was extremely libertarian from the founding until 1860, and still very libertarian until roughly 1930".

-Nancy MacLean has criticized libertarianism, arguing that it is a radical right ideology that has stood against democracy.
-According to MacLean, libertarian-leaning Charles and David Koch have used anonymous, dark money campaign contributions, a network of libertarian institutes and lobbying for the appointment of libertarian, pro-business judges to United States federal and state courts to oppose taxes, public education, employee protection laws, environmental protection laws and the New Deal Social Security program.
+Nancy MacLean has argued that libertarianism is a radical right ideology, a characterization that has been disputed by historians and scholars who contend her work contains significant factual errors and misrepresentations of her sources.